 Wow.
 Digression after digression.

-What about the post, my friend?
+What about the dark satanic mills part of the post, my friend?